-Nine Months Matter: Walkfest for Healthy, Alcohol-Free Pregnancies
+Join us for Nine Months Matter: Walkfest for Healthy, Alcohol-Free Pregnancies on September 23rd, 2017!

 UC San Diego’s Center for Better Beginnings, Rady Children’s Hospital Auxiliary and SoCal NOFAS are hosting a FREE community event and walk to promote healthy, alcohol-free pregnancies.
-The inaugural event will feature opening remarks from UC San Diego’s world renowned Dr. Ken Jones, healthy pregnancy information booths, funactivities, prizes, and a “Mocktails for Moms-to-Be” contest at participating restaurant, Fireside by the Patio.
+The 2nd annual event will feature opening remarks from UC San Diego’s world renowned Dr. Ken Jones, healthy pregnancy information booths, fun activities, prizes, and a “Mocktails for Moms-to-Be” contest at participating restaurant, Soda & Swine.
 Join the movement…all nine months of pregnancy matter!

 Date and Time:

 Location: North Promenade at Liberty Station 2875 Dewey Rd.
 San Diego, CA 92106.

 UC San Diego's Center for Better Beginnings, UC San Diego's Clinical and Translational Research Institute (CTRI), and Rady Children's Hospital-San Diego have co-created the first research-only breast milk biorepository in the region, Mommy's Milk: Human Milk Research Biorepository.

 Established to support a wide range of research interests in maternal and infant health, the biorepository will include disease-specific and normal breast milk samples.
 Housed in -80 degree freezers, these research samples will be accessible at various locations, including CTRI's Translational Research Technology (TRT) location at the UC San Diego Medical Center at Hillcrest campus and Rady Children's.